programmatordev/yet-another-php-validator/docs/02-usage.md

     message: '"{{ value }}" is not a valid {{ name }}!
 You must select one of {{ constraints }}.'
 )->assert('yellow', 'color');

-// "yellow" is not a valid color!
+// Throws: "yellow" is not a valid color!
 You must select one of [red, green, blue].
 ```